How to Build Simple React App (Part 1)

 Setting up application boiler-plate

-For creating application boiler-plate we will use command line tool create-react-app which will generate all necessary project structure for us, along with babel for compiling ES6 syntax, webpack as a development server and few more useful libraries (plugins).
+For creating the application boiler-plate we will use the command line tool create-react-app which will generate all necessary project a structure for us, along with babel for compiling ES6 syntax, webpack as a development server and a few more useful libraries (plugins).

 First, we need to install this tool.
 That can be done through npm.
 Open your terminal and type: